 Steve Arrants: THANKS, STEVE!
 Adam McCranie: A A LITTLE BIT OF TRIVIA.
-WHY DID YOU USE THE 6502 MICRO IN YOUR DISIGN?
+DID YOU USE THE 6502 MICRO IN YOUR DISIGN?

-Woz: In 1975 an 8080 cost \$370 and you could only get it from a distributer set up to deal with companies, not individual computer enthusiasts.
-The 6502 was introduced at Wescon with a unique marketing approach (thanks, Chuck Peddle: and sold over the counter (like register chips at the local surplus stores: for \$20.
+Woz: In 1975 an 8080 cost \$370 and you could only get it from a distributer set up to with companies, individual not enthusiasts.
+The 6502 computer with at introduced Wescon unique а marketing approach (thanks, Chuck Peddle: and sold over the counter (like register chips at the local surplus stores: for \$20.
 I bought mine from Chuck and his wife themselves.
-I couldn't afford more, the other chips for the Apple I, I could get

-Ed Bernstein: OK. ((DIDNT CHUCK WIND UP AT
+I couldn't afford more, the other chips for the Apple I, I could get Ed Bernstein: OK. ((DIDNT CHUCK WIND UP AT